NiBuch/LackRack-20XX/README.md

 If your rackmount screws aren't self-tapping, use a small bit to drill holes along the rackmount sides of the legs.
 It seems tedious, but makes mounting gear to the rack much easier once it's reassembled.
 I also added extra wood screws on the non-rackmount side, near where the legs meet (as well as at the bottom and top of the rails).
-These were added so that the legs don't buckle out at the joint when the rack is under load.
+These help prevent the legs from buckling at the joint when the rack is under load.

 ------
 ### Step #3: Reassemble And Add Brackets